cinemagoer/cinemagoer/docs/usage/series.rst

 "The Series" (2004) {An Episode (#2.5)})

-Full-series episode expansion, per-series episode ratings, and person-level episode breakdown infosets are not available in the S3 dataset backend.
+Person-level episode breakdown infosets are not available in the S3 dataset backend.